zyyzyykk/kkTerminal/README.md

 2.Support the use of `iframe` tags in web pages for quick integration into third-party websites

+3.Supports internationalization and language switching between Chinese and English

-3.Supports local PC deployment, automatically opens browser window upon startup
+4.Supports local PC deployment, automatically opens browser window upon startup

-4.Support adaptive window size and Chinese input
+5.Support adaptive window size and Chinese input

-5.Support custom preference settings, allowing users to choose the background/foreground color, font size, cursor display style and enable TCode for the terminal
+6.Support custom preference settings, allowing users to choose the background/foreground color, font size, cursor display style and enable TCode for the terminal

-6.Support restart: It will automatically restart after modifying SSH connection settings or custom preference settings, or can be manually restarted after SSH connection is disconnected
+7.Support restart: It will automatically restart after modifying SSH connection settings or custom preference settings, or can be manually restarted after SSH connection is disconnected

-7.Support copy and paste:
+8.Support copy and paste:

 - Copy: Same as `Git` terminal, selecting text will automatically copy it
 - Paste: Same as `Cmd` terminal, right-click to paste (requires browser access permission)

-8.Support file management, open the File Management Module to view, decompress, upload and download files/folders
+9.Support file management, open the File Management Module to view, decompress, upload and download files/folders

-9.Support shortcut key operations such as multiple/all file selection, copy and paste, cut, selection switch, open
+10.Support shortcut key operations such as multiple/all file selection, copy and paste, cut, selection switch, open

-10.Support file browsing and editing, modify the file and save it to a remote server using `ctrl+s`
+11.Support file browsing and editing, modify the file and save it to a remote server using `ctrl+s`

-11.Support [TCode (Terminal Code)](./doc/en_US/TCODE.md)，which can achieve automated Workflow similar to Shell scripts through Customized TCode
+12.Support [TCode (Terminal Code)](./doc/en_US/TCODE.md)，which can achieve automated Workflow similar to Shell scripts through Customized TCode

 ### 👨‍💻 Update Records

+##### zyyzyykk/kkterminal:3.4.2: latest

+- Implement internationalization and support language switching between Chinese and English
+- Refactored some logic of code

-##### zyyzyykk/kkterminal:3.4.0: latest
+##### zyyzyykk/kkterminal:3.4.0:

 - Add SSH Option and custom TCode deletion function
 - Fixed folder pasting failure bug in File Module